 We are developing with technology we licensed from The Rockefeller University, or "Rockefeller," a mucosal vaccine for strep throat.
 This vaccine has demonstrated an ability to colonize and induce both a local and systemic immune response in mice and rabbits.
-We are collaborating with the National Institute of Health, or "NIH," and the University of Maryland Center for Vaccine Development on the clinical development of this vaccine candidate.
+We are collaborating with the NIH and the University of Maryland Center for Vaccine Development on the clinical development of this vaccine candidate.
 In December 1997, we, in cooperation with the NIH, filed an Investigational New Drug Application with the United States Food and Drug Administration, or "FDA."
 In September 1999, the NIH awarded us a research grant to help support the research cost of our strep program.